osklunds/Crypto/README.md

 ### Tools

-Helper functions that are unrelated to cryptography and not specific to the project itself.
+Helper functions that are unrelated to cryptography and not specific to the project itself, but that are still useful here.
 For example, the `!!` function revamped to work with any `Integral` index and not just `Int`.

-- `MonadRandom` Helper functions for the `MonadRandom` typeclass.